effekseer/Effekseer/Script/Notarization_Mac/README.md

 What to look for:

 - `codesign` errors usually mean something changed after signing, or a bundled file was not signed correctly.
+- If notarization complains about a specific bundled executable such as `createdump`, the leaf binary likely kept an ad hoc or incomplete signature.
+Re-sign the leaf binary before the app bundle.
 - `spctl` failures usually mean Gatekeeper does not trust the bundle as distributed.
 - `stapler validate` failures usually mean the notarization ticket was not attached to the app or DMG.
 - `com.apple.quarantine` in `xattr` output means the file still has a downloaded/quarantined state.